Endless knot: Hinduism

 In Hinduism, Srivatsa is mentioned as 'connected to shree', i.e the goddess Lakshmi.
 It is a mark on the chest of Vishnu where his consort Lakshmi resides.
 According to the Vishnu purana, the tenth avatar of Vishnu, Kalki, will bear the Shrivatsa mark on his chest.
 It is one of the names of Vishnu in the Vishnu Sahasranamam.
 Srivatsa is considered to be auspicious symbol in Andhra Pradesh, Telangana, Tamil Nadu and Karnataka.

 Jainism

 In Jainism it is one of the eight auspicious items, an asthamangala, however found only in the Svetambara sect.
 It is often found marking the chests of the 24 tirthankaras.
 It is more commonly referred to as the Shrivatsa.

 Logo

-A stylized version of the endless knot is the logo of China Unicom.
+A stylized version of the endless knot is the logo of the Chinese state-owned telecommunications operator China Unicom.